 The Board has adopted an Equity and Diversity policy which is periodically reviewed to check that it is operating effectively and whether any changes are required.
 This policy can be found on the Company's website.
-The policy was updated in 2021 to include measurable targets for the employment of women across the workforce, with targets of:
+The policy was updated in 2021 and again in 2023 to include measurable targets for the employment of women across the workforce, with targets of:

-- 40% of Board members to be women by 30 June 2022.
-As set out above, the Board was not able to identify and engage an appropriate additional female Director in order to meet this target by the specified date of 30 June 2022, however it remains committed to a target of 40% of Board members being women.
-The Board has determined to extend the date for achievement of this target to 30 June 2023 and it will be a focus of the Board to ensure this is met during the next 12 months; - 25% of senior management roles to be filled by women by 2030; - 25% of other roles to be filled by women by 2030; and - 50% of graduates to be women from 2022 onwards.
+- 30% of Board members to be women by 30 June 2024.
+As set out above, the Board has not identified and engaged appropriate additional female Directors in order to meet the previous target by the specified date of 30 June 2023 and has revised the target to 30% of Board members being women.
+The Board has determined to extend the date for achievement of this target to 30 June 2024 and it will be a focus of the Board to ensure this is met during the next 12 months; - 25% of senior management roles to be filled by women by 2030; - 25% of other roles to be filled by women by 2030; and - 50% of graduates to be women from 2022 onwards.